Zygmunt Bohusz-Szyszko

 In 1940, he was Commanding Officer Polish Independent Highland Brigade (Samodzielna Brygada Strzelcow Podhalanskich) during the Battle of Narvik in the Norwegian campaign.
 The forces under his command succeeded in capturing the Ankenes peninsula during May 1940.

+Biography

+Bohusz-Szyszko was born on 19 January 1893 in Chełm.
+His father Jakub was an officer in the Imperial Russian Army, and served in the Polish–Soviet War.
+His family moved to Russia after his father was transferred to the Irkutsk garrison.

 Career

+During his career, he held the following offices: